vicodut/C-Project-Generator/README.md

 C-Project-Generator
 ===================

-A plug-in for Sublime-Text 3 which allows the creation and management of project C.
+A plug-in for Sublime-Text 3 which allows the creation and management of C projects.

 ##Create a Make file :

 ###Condition:
-The project must have this file hierarchie:
+The project must have this file hierarchy:

 #####Project Folder/ :#####
 1ere version